Editor Redesign

 Chrome v2

 Our goal was to help users benefit from our document workflows and decision-making protocol.
-I collaborated with our design team to simplify the chrome further and led its rebuild.
+As part of a broader product strategy change, I collaborated with our design team to simplify the chrome further and led its rebuild.
 I also led the Format menu redesign, along with improving inline contextual editing ↗.

 Progressive web app (PWA)